Procter and Gamble erased our freckles with a magic wand at CES 2019

 It then applies a precise amount of makeup or serum via 120 thermal inkjet nozzles inside the wand that deposit 1,000 picoliter droplets (that's one billionth of a liter) to precisely cover each spot or blemish.
 The Opté Precision Wand can apply mineral pigment (makeup), moisturizer or spot-lightening skincare serum.

-The Opté system comes from Procter and Gamble Ventures, the company's venture capital arm, so for now, this spot stopping tech is still in the future.
+The Opté system comes from Procter & Gamble Ventures, the company's venture capital arm, so for now, this spot stopping tech is still in the future.

 CES 2019: See all of CNET's coverage of the year's biggest tech show.